 One of our first steps towards this goal was to compile the necessary background information and studies, identify information gaps and personnel requirements and meet with the relevant stakeholders and experts leading up to the development of a complete land securement strategy and preliminary restoration prescription for the site.
 Thanks to BC Hydro’s Fish and Wildlife Compensation Program Project Watershed received $11,015.85 to do just that.

 Over the past year we have carried out on-site surveys and and ground truthing with Professional Surveyors, Engineers, and Biologist to look at the feasibility of our ideas and create preliminary action plans.
 We have discussed our plans with City and Regional District Engineers and City Council.
-We have also been in communication with Interfor and other stakeholders to investigate the options for acquiring the property.
-While we still have to negotiate the acquisition of the property before any work can begin – we now have a plan for moving forward.
+We have been, and will continue to be, in communication with Interfor and other stakeholders to investigate the options for securing the property.
+We will be updating our website on a regular basis about this project so please stay tuned!